metacpan/metacpan-cpan-extracted/distros/G/GraphQL-Plugin-Convert-DBIC/README.md

 Meanwhile, the update and delete ones need to include the primary key fields, to indicate what to mutate, and also all non-primary key fields as nullable, which for update will mean leaving them unchanged, and for delete is to be ignored.
+These input types are split into one input for the primary keys, which is a full input type to allow for multiple primary keys, then a wrapper input for updates, that takes one ID input, and a payload that due to the same requirements, is just the search input.

 Therefore, for the above, these input types (and an updated Query, and Mutation) are created: